 LRA resonant frequency shifts over time due to changing operating conditions, such as temperature or position, and manufacturing spread.
-Narrowband LRAs that dominate the existing market are high-Q systems.
-If driven at a fixed frequency, the consequences are loss of electrical to mechanical energy conversion efficiency, weaker than nominal actuator acceleration output, and significant part-to-part variation in the end-product haptic feel.
-Figure 6 illustrates that if the drive frequency is fixed, for example at 200 Hz, frequency variation in the resonant peak of only 10 Hz can result in a loss of 50 % of the output acceleration.
+LRAs are high-Q systems; if driven at a fixed frequency, the consequences are loss of electrical to mechanical energy conversion efficiency, weaker than nominal actuator acceleration output, and significant part-to-part variation in the end-product haptic feel.
+Figure 5 illustrates that if the drive frequency is fixed, for example at 200 Hz, frequency variation in the resonant peak of only 10 Hz can result in a loss of 50 % of the output acceleration.

-Figure 6: LRA Output Acceleration Swept in Frequency with Constant Power Input Signal
+Figure 5: LRA Output Acceleration Swept in Frequency with Constant Power Input Signal